-- A. Program Leaders will be full-time, part-time, seasonal, or temporary employees of the Department or volunteers. - B. Volunteers Leaders working with participants must be age 16 or older however, e.
-Fach Program Site will have at least one Leader present at all times, and all Leaders must be at least four three years older than the participants they are working with.
-Recreation Leaders in Training must be at least 14 years old. - C. Leaders must have a current certification in First Aid, Cardio Pulmonary Resuscitation (CPR), and AED (Automated External Defibrillator) Adult and Child.
+- A. Program Leaders will be full-time, part-time, seasonal, or temporary employees of the Department or volunteers. - B. Volunteers working with participants must be age 16 or older; however, each Program Site will have at least one Leader present at all times, and all Leaders must be at least four years older than the participants they are working with. - C. Leaders must have a current certification in First Aid, Cardio Pulmonary Resuscitation (CPR), and AED (Automated External Defibrillator) Adult and Child.
 These certifications must be from a nationally recognized certifying organization, i.e., American Heart Association or American Red Cross.